 Blade free (Femto) LASIK

 The benchmark procedure for lasik is the Blade Free Femto LASIK.
-This procedure symbolizes safety and precision by creating an ideal flap using the Femtosecond laser instead of the microkeratome blades used for traditional lasik.
+This procedure symbolizes safety and precision by creating an ideal flap using the Femtosecond laser instead of the microkeratome blades used for traditional LASIK.
 This is the only LASIK procedure approved by NASA and the American army that is clinically proven to enable better vision for their workforce.
-Customized Femtolasik a newer version of Bladefree Lasik goes a step ahead by delivering best possible vision achievable by any laser procedure.
+Customized Femtolasik a newer version of Bladefree Lasik goes a step ahead by delivering the best possible vision achievable by any laser procedure.

 I am not eligible for LASIK- What now?